-I had an idea for the new version of my site: I was going to illustrate physical objects using only HTML and CSS ( to show that I know how to do cool stuff with code), and make them look like they were neatly organized in a physical space* (which seems vaguely trendy) according to the underlying grid of my site (which is pretty designer-y), and on mouseover, you’d be able to move them with CSS transitions (adding to the demonstration of my front-end prowess).
+I had an idea for the new version of my site: I was going to illustrate objects using only HTML and CSS ( to show that I know how to do stuff with code), and make them look like they were neatly organized in a physical space* (which seems vaguely trendy) according to the underlying grid of my site (which is pretty designer-y), and on mouseover, you’d be able to move them with CSS transitions (more cool code stuff).

 As I was sketching ideas, something familiar began to take form, and I had a suspicion that it looked a bit too familiar.